westontrillium/gtfs.org/docs/schedule/examples/flex.md

 The following example demonstrates how to model different demand responsive service use cases using Flex.

-## On-demand services within a zone
+## On-demand services within a single zone

 ## On-demand services between multiple zones